NataliaLak/NataliaLak/README.md

 #### :wave: Hello!
 I'm Natalia and I'm a novice Data Scientist.

-I finished a course at GeekBrains specializing in Data Science and an Advanced machine learning course at Skillbox.
+I finished a course at GeekBrains specializing in Data Science and an Advanced machine learning and Deep Learning course at Skillbox.

-From March 2024 to the present I have been interning at Alfa Ecosystem in the machine learning department.
+From March 2024 to the present I have been interning at Alfa Ecosystem in the machine learning department as a Data Scientist.